tfitzpatrick0/CV-FaceRecognition/Delivery3/README.md

    cd Delivery3
    ```
 4. Run scripts
+  Use flags to specify which image sets to use:
+      -t for training set
+      -v for validation set
+      -u for unknown set
    ```sh
    python detection.py [This will go through filesystem and detect/adjust faces] python trainer.py [This will create a model using lbph]